 Going to court is expensive and time consuming.
-Most people find it unaffordable and so are left without effective means of redress or access to justice.
+Most people find it unaffordable, and so are left without effective means of redress or access to justice, when they need to protect their rights.

-As part of its work CfJ has been researching how ADR, alternative dispute resolution, can help provide redress.
-It has found this enables people to bring claims, defend their rights, and resolve their problems, more quickly, constructively and affordably.
+As part of its work, CfJ has been researching how ADR, alternative dispute resolution, can help provide redress and improve dispute resolution.
+Through trials, it has found ADR can help people bring claims, defend their rights, and resolve their problems more quickly, constructively and affordably than by going to court.

 If you would like to know more about ADR please go to "Why ADR".